“To do good things in the world, first you must know who you are and what gives meaning in your life.”

 –Paula P. Brownlee

-The Clay Middle School Counseling Services Department promotes the academic, social/emotional, and career development of all students.
+The Clay Middle School Student Services Department promotes the academic, social/emotional, and career development of all students.
 The counseling program is preventive, proactive, and reactive.
 The school counselors serve as advocates for the students while collaborating with parents, staff, students, and the community to assist students in reaching their full potential.

 Counseling services are offered to all students both individually and in groups.
 These services are designed to address the academic, social, emotional, and developmental needs of students.